CarleeSantel/nee-dcf/README.md

 # NextEra Energy (NEE) — DCF Model

-I created a Python-based DCF model for NextEra Energy (NEE), which is currently the largest regulated renewable energy corporation in North America.
-This again goes along with the common theme in the financials of renewable energy and why corporations and governments are so hesistant to move towards it, as upfront costs are significant but long term investments are typically successful.
+I created a DCF model for NextEra Energy (NEE), which is currently the largest regulated renewable energy corporation in North America.
+This again goes along with the common theme in the financials of renewable energy and why corporations and governments are so hesistant to move towards it, as upfront costs are significant but necessary in the long term.
 Script pulls data with yfinance, builds a 5-year projection, calculates WACC from scratch, and exports a neat Excel workbook with separate sheets for sensitivity and full assumptions.

 ---